hrani/HillTau/Documentation.md

 works.
 Even in the Python version, the basic HillTau algorithm is highly efficient and much faster than ODE simulators for large models.

+### HillTau accuracy

+For **steady-state calculations**, HillTau has very good accuracy since steady-state calculations are the first part of the formulation for every reaction.
+HillTau simply takes very long time-steps to run the exponential decays down.
+There are a couple of subtle issues that arise if the system has interesting dynamical properties such as multistability.

+- Multiple stable states: HillTau detects feedback and runs for 10 long steps to get these to settle, but it will end up at one of the stable states depending on initial conditions.
+- Oscillatory systems: These have no stable states and at present HillTau does not report this situation.

+For **time-series calculations**, HillTau uses an automatic internal timestep assignment to achieve better than 1% accuracy for almost all cases, regardless of how long the readout time-steps may be.
+The current implementation does so by using short time-stems at the start of every epoch of the simulation.
+It takes very short time-steps of 5% of the shortest reaction time-course _tauMin_ in the system.
+It uses these short time-steps for at least 10 _tauMin_, and then reverts to the user-specified timestep.
+The rationale is that stimuli are normally delivered by assigning concentrations at the start of each epoch, and hence the fast transients are present then.
+After a few tau the transients settle down.
+Based on tests on several models this approach reliably gives <1% accuracy.
+This simple approach is not effective when the system is oscillatory, since the system dynamics are no longer dominated by initial transients.
+Here the user should assign model.dt manually to a small-enough value.

+**Definition of accuracy**
+Above we use _accuracy_ to mean how closely do the HillTau outputs match those produced with a very small time-step.
+Note that HillTau is an approximation to mass-action chemistry, and uses abstracted models, so the usual caveats apply to interpreting numerical accuracy as opposed to accuracy in modeling biological systems.

+**Useful fields**

+The **Model** class of HillTau has some fields useful for managing accuracy:
+- _dt_ specifies the plotting timestep, and this is also the default timestep for all calculations.
+Thus higher accuracy may always be achieved by reducing _dt_, but this will lead to slower completion of simulation runs.
+- _internalDt_ specifies the actual timestep used internally.
+- _minTau_ specifies the smallest reaction time-course, _tau_, in the entire model.

 ### HillTau outputs

 These are accessed from the **Model** class.
 Use the following options: